Unilever PLC

 This risk touches more than half the business.

-growth stays stuck below peers
+Growth stays stuck below peers

 UL has been growing around 2% annually while P&G has been closer to 4%.
 That gap is the reason the stock gets a discount multiple.